EC-KitY/EC-KitY/README.md

 ### Examples
 More examples are in the [examples](https://github.com/EC-KitY/EC-KitY/tree/main/examples "examples") folder.
 All you need to do is define a fitness-evaluation method, through a `SimpleIndividualEvaluator` sub-class.
+You can run the examples with ease by opening this [colab notebook](https://colab.research.google.com/drive/1mpr3EGb1rpoK-_zugszQkv1sWVm-ZQiB?usp=sharing).

 ### Basic example (no sklearn)
 You can run an EA with just 3 lines of code.
 The problem being solved herein is simple symbolic regression.